 Every day people in the UK go hungry for reasons ranging from redundancy to receiving an unexpected bill on a low income.
 A simple box of food makes a big difference, with foodbanks helping prevent crime, housing loss, family breakdown and mental health problems.

-Care professionals such as doctors, health visitors, schools and social workers identify people in crisis and issue them with a foodbank voucher.
+Care professionals such as health visitors, schools and social workers identify people in crisis and issue them with a foodbank voucher.
 This entitles them to receive a foodbank parcel of three days’ nutritionally balanced, non-perishable food.

 More Than Food

 Foodbanks also offer a lot more than food.
 Volunteers provide a listening ear to clients over a warm drink, and signpost people to other charities and agencies who can help resolve the underlying cause of the crisis.

 Foodbanks rely on the support of local communities to help stop UK hunger, find your nearest foodbank here.